maniacs-oss/snackis/snabel.md

 ```

 ### Procs
-Procs allow interleaving multiple computations in the same thread and optionally collecting their results.
-Adding an initial yield allows catching the stack and/or environment.
+Procs allow interleaving multiple cooperative computations in the same thread.
+Adding an initial yield allows catching the stack and/or environment which is restored on each call.
 Procs provide reference semantics, the same proc may shared between threads as long as it's only run from one thread at a time.

 ```
 > proc: foo {(yield 35 push)};
   0 [7] foo foo &+ for
-42

-> proc: foo {(let: bar [] $1 push; @bar yield 35 push return)};
-  7 foo _ foo
-  0 &foo result [-1] or
-  &+ for
 42

 > let: acc Str list;